numpy/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: PyObject* PyArray_FromAny(PyObject* op, PyArray_Descr* dtype, int min_depth, int max_depth, int requirements, PyObject* context)

-    This is the main function used to obtain an array from any nested sequence, or object that exposes the array interface, ``op``.
-The parameters allow specification of the required *type*, the minimum (*min_depth*) and maximum (*max_depth*) number of dimensions acceptable, and other *requirements* for the array.
+    This is the main function used to obtain an array from any nested sequence, or object that exposes the array interface, *op*.
+The parameters allow specification of the required *dtype*, the minimum (*min_depth*) and maximum (*max_depth*) number of dimensions acceptable, and other *requirements* for the array.
 The *dtype* argument needs to be a :ctype:`PyArray_Descr` structure indicating the desired data-type (including required
     byteorder).
 The *dtype* argument may be NULL, indicating that any data-type (and byteorder) is acceptable.
+Unless ``FORCECAST`` is present in ``flags``, this call will generate an error if the data type cannot be safely obtained from the object.
 If you want to use ``NULL`` for the *dtype* and ensure the array is notswapped then use :cfunc:`PyArray_CheckFromAny`.
 A value of 0 for either of the depth parameters causes the parameter to be ignored.
 Any of the